paramrathour/blog/pages/_posts/2026-02-23-home-screen.md

 Amid all the chaos, news emerged that Instabridge acquired Nova and would actively maintain it (calm).
 They started off by fixing bugs,[^bugfixes] but also said they would introduce ads as part of a sustainable business model (PANIC).
 At least they confirmed that Nova Prime stays ad-free for now (calm).[^novastay]

-While these developments are recent, the launcher community has never fully recovered from the gesture navigation feature introduced in Android 9, which made transitions between the Recent Apps screen and the Home screen choppy for third-party launchers.[^ripgestures] As a result of this downgrade, third-party launchers went from being decently popular to becoming a niche option.
+While these developments are recent, the launcher community never fully recovered from the gesture navigation feature introduced in Android 9, which made transitions between the Recent Apps screen and the Home screen choppy for third-party launchers.[^ripgestures] As a result of this downgrade, third-party launchers went from being decently popular to becoming a niche option.

 ## End of an Era
 If you noticed, almost every app I talked about, except Musicolet, has gone through some phase where it broke old features.